ssp5zone/SourceQuote/README.md

 # SourceQuote

-A website to put down quote you read, header, saw, thought and felt.
+> A website to put down the quotes that you read, heard, saw, thought and felt.

 ![alt text](docs/screenshot.png)